EVAyo/social_push_tool/README.md

 ### Why this name?

 The original intention of this project was to monitor updates of a Chinese VTuber group [A-SOUL](https://virtualyoutuber.fandom.com/wiki/A-soul).
+Now this project has been renamed to `eop` for more general usage.

 ### Why not executing checks in parallel?